muhammad-tamim/css-notes/README.md

 ```

 ### 14.4.
 Sticky:
-The position: sticky property allows an element to "stick" to a specific position within its parent container when the page is scrolled.
-It behaves like relative until a specified scroll position is reached, then it behaves like fixed.
-This is often used to keep elements like headers or navigation bars visible while scrolling.
+The position: sticky property allows an element to “stick” to a specified position within its parent container when scrolling.

 ![](./assets/images/sticky.gif)